Koboo/hytale-messagetags/README.md

 - Single-pass parsing

 **Limitations**
-- Dynamic colors cannot be closed
+- Tags using dynamic colors can't be closed directly and need to be closed a reset tag
 - Gradients do not apply to translations
+- The client parses translations, so styling within translations doesn't work (for now)
-- Invalid tags are rendered as raw text
+- Invalid tags are rendered as raw text, no error is shown or thrown

 ## 🐇 Quick Start